Duplicate Suppression

 nodupe_ttl 300|off|on

-When supplied a number, that indicates the lifetime, in seconds of entries in the duplicate suppresion memory (e.g. 300 seconds == 5 minutes.)
+When supplied a number, that indicates the how long, the entries in the duplicate suppresion memory are kept (e.g. 300 seconds == 5 minutes.) entries older than that are forgotten and so duplicates received less often than the nodupe_ttl setting will flow through.

 Two routes can receive the same product, with the same relative path.
 In normal processing, the products should be identical, and Identity checksums for it should be the same,